 Will Low Water Pressure Affect My Dishwasher?

-Your dishwasher’s water pressure is one of the most important factors to consider when purchasing a new machine.
+Your dishwasher’s water pressure is one of the most important factors when purchasing a new machine.

-When you have less than the required amount of water pressure, your dishwasher might not be able to fill with enough water to wash your dishes effectively.
+When you have less than the required water pressure, your dishwasher might not fill with enough water to wash your dishes effectively.

-Also, if the water pressure is too low, you may also have a leak.
+Also, if the water pressure is too low, you may leak.
 Leaks can happen anywhere – along the main water line, in the pipe leading to the fixture, or in the fixture.

-Check places, such as under the sink, and any visible supply lines for your appliances.
+Check places under the sink and any visible appliance supply lines.
 You can also read your water meter to determine if there is a problem with the pressure.

 However, if the water pressure is too low, the dishwasher will not be able to fill well and will sit there, collecting grime.
 Fortunately, there are many options for water pressure relief.